 The PRECHARGE command is used to precharge or close a bank that has been activated.
-The PRECHARGE command is initiated with CS, and CA[5:0] in the proper state as defined by the Command Truth Table.
+The PRECHARGE command is initiated with CS, and CA[5:0] in the proper state as defined by the Command Truth Table (Table 87).
 The PRECHARGE command can be used to precharge each bank independently or all banks simultaneously.
 The AB flag and the bank address bit are used to determine which bank(s) to precharge.
 The precharged bank(s) will be available for subsequent row access tRPab after an all bank PRECHARGE command is issued, or tRPpb after a single-bank PRECHARGE command is issued.

-To ensure that LPDDR4 devices can meet the instantaneous current demands, the row-precharge time for an all bank PRECHARGE (tRPab) is longer than the per bank precharge time (tRPpb).
+To ensure that LPDDR4/LPDDR4X SDRAMs can meet the instantaneous current demands, the row-precharge time for an all bank PRECHARGE (tRPab) is longer than the per bank precharge time (tRPpb).
+See Table 33.

-Table 34 - Precharge Bank Selection
+Table 33 - Precharge Bank Selection